INFORMATION FOR PARENTS

 The School Board members are responsible for the administration of the school.
 The Board is made up of four elected members and the Principal.
 The Board meets monthly at school.

-Meetings are usually held on the last Tuesday of the month.
+Meetings are usually held on the Monday closest to the 20th of each month except the month that school holidays fall.
 If there is any change parents/caregivers will be notified through the regular school newsletter.
 Parents are welcome to attend any meetings.

-To ensure our children are working at their optimum potential, we offer time for all children to have “Brain Food”, so supporting them to keep their concentration/energy levels high.
+To ensure our children are working at their optimum potential, we offer time for all children to have “Brain Food”,/ "Munch Crunch" so supporting them to keep their concentration/energy levels high.
 Examples of good brain food are: plain popcorn, cheese, raisins, dried fruit, grapes, peanuts, chopped fruit and quarter sandwiches.
-The time for brain food is at 10am.
+The time for brain food is around 10am.

 BUSES